greyscalepress/map-of-floss/NOTES.markdown

 ## France:

-* VLC - VideoLAN is an organization based in France. http://www.videolan.org/legal.html
+* VLC - VideoLAN is an organization based in France.
+The project was started by students at the École Centrale Paris. http://www.videolan.org/legal.html
-* BlueGriffon
+* BlueGriffon - project leader is Daniel Glazman.

 ## Germany: